 2. Rustic Warm Wood

-Our reclaimed elm wood stool below abstract paintings by me is something I rely on every single day.
-It gives me a boost when the 5’2″ me needs one, makes a great perch for a handbag or small sack of groceries, and often holds a stack of cookbooks I drag in here.
+Our reclaimed elm wood stool below abstract paintings (by me) is something I rely on every single day.
+It provides a boost when the 5’2″ me needs one, makes a great perch for a handbag or small sack of groceries, and often holds a stack of cookbooks dragged in here.
 It is the perfect perch, and I love the warmth of wood in an all white kitchen!